Stream cipher: Loose inspiration from the one-time pad

 Stream ciphers can be viewed as approximating the action of a proven unbreakable cipher, the one-time pad (OTP).
 A one-time pad uses a keystream of completely random digits.
 The keystream is combined with the plaintext digits one at a time to form the ciphertext.
-This system was proved to be secure by Claude E. Shannon in 1949.
+This system was proven to be secure by Claude E. Shannon in 1949.
 However, the keystream must be generated completely at random with at least the same length as the plaintext and cannot be used more than once.
 This makes the system cumbersome to implement in many practical applications, and as a result the one-time pad has not been widely used, except for the most critical applications.
 Key generation, distribution and management are critical for those applications.

 A stream cipher makes use of a much smaller and more convenient key such as 128 bits.
 Based on this key, it generates a pseudorandom keystream which can be combined with the plaintext digits in a similar fashion to the one-time pad.
 However, this comes at a cost.
 The keystream is now pseudorandom and so is not truly random.
 The proof of security associated with the one-time pad no longer holds.
 It is quite possible for a stream cipher to be completely insecure.

 Types

 A stream cipher generates successive elements of the keystream based on an internal state.
 This state is updated in essentially two ways: if the state changes independently of the plaintext or ciphertext messages, the cipher is classified as a synchronous stream cipher.
-By contrast, self-synchronising stream ciphers update their state based on previous ciphertext digits.
+By contrast, self-synchronising stream ciphers update their state based on previous plaintext or ciphertext digits.
+A system that incorporates the plaintext into the key is also known as an autokey cipher or autoclave cipher.